-We always recommend speaking with an independent financial advisor (IFA), to ensure that all elements of your finances are covered ready for a move to Spain.
-Some of the key considerations you will need to take into account before you move are:
+We always recommend speaking with an independent financial advisor (IFA) prior to your move.
+Some of the key considerations are:

-- How to notify HMRC that you are planning to leave the UK, and ensuring this is done in a timely manner.
-It is essential that you do this if moving outside the UK, and there could be the added benefit of a tax rebate for doing so.
+- How to notify HMRC that you are planning to leave the UK in a timely manner.
+It is essential that you do this if moving outside the UK.
+There could be the added benefit of a tax rebate for doing so.

-- You must assess the various tax implications of your move to Spain carefully, particularly if you are keeping a property in the UK and plan to let this.
+- Assess the various tax implications of your move to Spain carefully.
+Particularly if you are letting your UK property.

-- You will need to look at the benefits of continuing National Insurance Contributions when you move to Spain, and how this affects your state pension from the UK.
+- The benefits of continuing National Insurance Contributions when you move to Spain, and how this affects your UK state pension.

-- You should assess your existing life assurance and savings policies in the UK to see if they are still suitable and will cover you in Spain.
+- Assess your existing life assurance and savings policies in the UK, to see if they will cover you in Spain.

-- Bear in mind that it is not usually possible to continue to contribute to ISAs once you have moved to Spain – be sure of what you can and can’t do with any investments you may have in the UK.
+- Remember it’s not usually possible to continue contributing to an ISA once you have moved to Spain.
+Be sure of what you can and can’t do with any investments you may have in the UK.

-- Your financial advisor can discuss with you if it will be possible to still make payments in to your UK pension and if you will still be eligible for tax relief or accumulated pension rights.
+- Ask your financial advisor if it will be possible make payments into your UK pension and if you will still be eligible for tax relief or accumulated pension rights.

 - Consider how you will manage any large cash balances you hold in the UK – perhaps you would like to transfer these, or move them offshore?
-Your financial advisor can guide you on what best suits your needs and circumstances.
+Your financial advisor can guide you around this.

 - Be clear on your residence status and what is required of you from the Statutory Residence Test in Spain.
 This is especially important if you are planning to spend an equal amount of time in both the UK and Spain.